michael7101/Data-Analyst-Jobs-in-Canada/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See [LICENSE][LICENSE-url] for more information.
+See [LICENSE][LICENSE-url].txt` for more information.